DavidBootle/Scoreboard/README.md

 Please note that using a non-local database is **not recommended** for production.
 This feature is intended to be used when testing, in cases where you do not want to install MongoDB on your computer.

+## Custom Title and Score Labels
+Using the `.env` file can customize the title shown on the main scoreboard page, and the label of the `score` column on the scoreboard.
+To do this, add the `SCOREBOARD_TITLE` and `SCORE_LABEL` variables, respecitvely to the `.env` file.

 # Start
 Start the web server by running the following command: